 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
 The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
 3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
 4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are Nick Norman, Jackie Blackman, Kirsty Maxwell and Jenni Collins 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 7.
-I know that further guidance, together with copies of the policies mentioned above, are available at: The Staff Drive under Policies

-Declaration: I have read my scho ol's Child Protection Policy and the associated guidance as nd my role and responsibilities in relation to safeguarding children and promoting their welfar e at Burleigh Primary School.
-Signed and returned to DSL on
+I am aware of who my school's DSL and Deputy(s) for safeguarding are Lynne Osborne Bronwyn Janes Brogan Wells Kayleigh Hatch Emily Riley 6.
+If I need support or I am worried about the wellbeing and I agree or safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I do not agree and require further support from DSL 7.
+I know that further guidance, together with copies of the policies mentioned above, are available at: School Website associated guidance as above and have read my school's Child Protection Policy and the d agree that I understand my role and responsibilities in d promoting their welfare at Longmeadow Primary School Signed and returned to DSL on Click or tap to enter a date.